pfertyk/blog/content/003-crystal-vs-real-life.md

 **Cons**

 * it lacks tools
-* it does not allow for parallel code execution
+* it does not support parallel code execution
 * the package manager can be a bit confusing
-* the code can still be somewhat verbose
+* the code can still be quite verbose

 Of course, these are only my personal observations.
 Moreover, the domain I chose (image processing) might not be a thing among Crystal developers.
 Perhaps if I started with an HTTP server,